-Entergy donates $4.1 million t - GuruFocus.com
+Entergy Donates $4.1 Million T - GuruFocus.com

-NEW ORLEANS, June 29, 2023 /PRNewswire/ -- This May, Entergy launched a series of measures to help its low-income and senior customers "Beat the Heat" and save on their utility bills during the hot summer months.
+NEW ORLEANS, LA / ACCESSWIRE / June 29, 2023 / This May, Entergy launched a series of measures to help its low-income and senior customers "Beat the Heat" and save on their utility bills during the hot summer months.
 This marks the 22nd year of the program, in which Entergy has partnered with local organizations across Arkansas, Louisiana, Mississippi and Texas to support thousands of vulnerable customers through bill payment assistance and community programs.

 "We recognize the economic challenges our customers and communities are currently facing," said Patty Riddlebarger, Entergy's vice president of corporate social responsibility.
 "We are so proud of our employees who, year after year, continue to rise up to the occasion and exemplify our company mission to help out our most vulnerable customers in need."